uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 {panel end}

-Every image we see on a screen, whether it is a picture, a video, or text, is shown using pixels, and all a computer needs to store is what colour each of the pixels on the screen should be.
+Teacher to class: Every image we see on a screen, whether it is a picture, a video, or text, is shown using pixels, and all a computer needs to store is what colour each of the pixels on the screen should be.

+Show the following images to students on a screen or on the board.

-In a black and white image, each pixel can be either black or white, so all the computer would need to store is which dots are black and which are white.
+Teacher to class: In a black and white image, each pixel can be either black or white, so all the computer would need to store is which dots are black and which are white.
 For example, if we wanted to display the letter *a* we need to divide it into squares.
 If we zoom in further and further on the letter we can see a grid of pixels similar to these: